reactgraphqlacademy/fb-messenger/README.md

 - Replace API get Threads by threads query
 - Replace threads query by threadsConnection
-- Replace API get Conversation by conversation query
+- Fetch a Conversation by using the conversationConnection query
-- Replace API send message by sendMessage mutation
+- Use the sendMessage mutation to send a message

 ### Bonus

-Use the getSession query to log in a user instead of calling the REST api
+- Use the getSession query to log in a user instead of calling the REST api

 ## Links